RocketSoftware/request/README.md

+# @RocketSoftware/request

+This fork of [request](https://www.npmjs.com/package/request) in one way:
+- Update http-signature to 1.3.6

 # Deprecated!

 As of Feb 11th 2020, request is fully deprecated.
 No new changes are expected to land.
 In fact, none have landed for some time.